mattyoung101/tamara/papers/proposal_draft/proposal_draft.typ

 advice from the Yosys development team @Engelhardt2024, TaMaRa will be developed as a loadable C++ plugin.

 #TODO("diagram of the synthesis flow")

-= Aims
-This thesis is governed by two overarching aims:

-- To design a C++ plugin for the Yosys synthesis tool that, when presented with any Yosys-compatible HDL input, will apply an algorithm to turn the selected HDL module(s) into a triply modular redundant design, suitable for space.
-- To design and a implement a comprehensive verification process for the above pass, including the use of formal methods, HDL simulation, fuzzing and potential real-life radiation exposure.

-Much like designing a pass for a compiler, designing a pass for an EDA tool is no light undertaking.
-It needs to handle all possible designs the user may provide as input, and provide a high degree of assurance of correctness.
-This is particularly important given the safety-critical nature of the designs users may provide to TaMaRa.
-I do not undertake this lightly, and the rigorous verification methodology is a necessity to produce a pass worth using.

-These two major aims can be broken down into smaller aims.
-Under the design pipeline:

-- Research the applications of graph theory to #TODO("continue")

-== Engineering requirements
-Due to the large and complex nature of the TaMaRa development process, I decided it beneficial to apply the MoSCoW engineering requirements system.
-I present the requirements and their justifications.
-The capitalised keywords are to be interpreted according to RFC 2119 @Bradner1997.

-*TMR pass requirements*

-#table(
-    columns: (auto, auto),
-    inset: 5pt,
-    align: horizon,
-    table.header(
-    [*Requirement*], [*Justification*],
-    ),
-    [ Tamara SHALL be implemented as a C++ pass for the Yosys synthesis tool ], [ Yosys is certainly going to be the synthesis tool used, and the C++ plugin API is the most stable. ],

-    [ Tamara SHALL process the design in such a way that triple modular redundancy (TMR) is applied to the selected HDL module(s), protecting it from SEUs ], [ This is the overarching goal of the thesis. ],

-    [ Tamara MAY operate at any desired level of granularity - anywhere from RTL code level, to elaboration, to techmapping - but it SHALL operate on at least one level of granularity ], [ As long as the TMR is implemented correctly, it doesn't matter what level of granularity the algorithm uses.
-Each level of granularity has different trade-offs which still require research at this stage. ],

-    [ Tamara SHOULD compare coarse and fine grained TMR ], [ It would be interesting to see the area and reliability effects of applying TMR in at least two different ways.
-This is left as a SHOULD in case of serious time constraints. ],

-    [ Tamara SHOULD be capable of handling large designs, up to and including picorv32, in reasonable amounts of time and memory ],
-    [ Also supports the overarching goal of the thesis, but left as a SHOULD in case of major unforeseen implementation issues with the performance. ],

-    [ Tamara MAY handle FPGA primitives like SRAMs and DSP slices ], [ Most likely will not handle these primitives as there's no reliable way to replicate them across all FPGA vendors supported by Yosys. ],

-    [ Tamara MAY make the voters themselves redundant ], [ Could be added for extra assurance, but not typically considered necessary in industry. ],

-    [ Tamara SHOULD NOT be timing driven ],
-    [ Timing is best left up to the P&R tool (Nextpnr).
-Although some EDA synthesis tools are timing driven, Yosys currently is not. ],

-    [ Tamara SHOULD have a clean codebase through the use of tools like clang-tidy ], [ Easy to implement and highly desirable but not strictly necessary for correct functioning. ],

-    [ Tamara SHALL NOT consider multi-bit upsets ],
-    [ Although multi-bit upsets may occur in practice, this work focuses on SEUs in particular.
-MBUs are much less likely (#TODO("citation?")) and require significant area increases due to extra voters (#TODO("citation?") ],
-)

-*Verification requirements*

-#table(
-    columns: (auto, auto),
-    inset: 5pt,
-    align: horizon,
-    table.header(
-    [*Requirement*], [*Justification*],
-    ),
-    [ Verification simulation SHALL be performed using one or more of: Verilator, Icarus Verilog, cxxrtl ], [ These are the best open-source simulation tools, and each have different trade-offs (e.g. Verilator is fast, but not sub-cycle accurate). ],

-    [ Verification SHOULD involve a complex design (e.g. picorv32 CPU) in a simulated SEU environment ], [ This is an important final test, but is left as a SHOULD requirement in case of major unforeseen issues applying TMR to large designs. ],

-    [ Verification SHALL involve equivalence checking (formally proving that a design acts the same before and after TMR) using _SymbiYosys_ and _eqy_ ],
-    [ Equivalence checking is necessary to formally prove that the TMR pass does not modify the behaviour of the design, only that it adds TMR. ],

-    [ Verification MAY involve fuzzing equivalence checking (generating random RTL modules, applying TMR, and checking they're identical) ],
-    [ It's not clear at the time of writing whether a fully end-to-end, automated fuzzing approach for equivalence checking is possible. ],

-    [ Verification SHALL involve mutation coverage (injecting faults into the design and formally proving that TaMaRa mitigates them) using _mcy_ ],
-    [ Mutation coverage is necessary to formally prove that the TMR pass correctly mitigates SEUs. ],

-    [ Verification MAY involve fuzzing mutation coverage, if such a thing is possible ], [ Early research indicates that the generation of random RTL _as well as_ random testbenches is still under active research in academia. ],

-    [ Verification MAY involve a physical, real-life radiation test whereby an FPGA with a Tamara bitstream on it is exposed to radiation ],
-    [ It's not known at the time of writing whether UQ has the facilities to perform this test, or whether the risks caused by radiation exposure are worth the investigation. ] )

 = Literature review
 == Fault tolerant computing and redundancy